Insality/defold-deployer/README.md

 # Path to android keystore password for release.
 This file should contains keystore password
 android_keystore_password_dist="{path_to_keystore_password.txt}"

+# Name of alias from provided keystore to use for android development build
+android_keystore_alias_dev="keystore_alias"

+# Name of alias from provided keystore to use for android release build
+android_keystore_alias_dist="keystore_alias"

 # ID of your ios development identity
 ios_identity_dev="AAXBBYY"